orkes-io/docs/docs/developer-guides/webhook-integration.md

 1. Go to **Definitions > Webhooks** from the left menu on your Orkes Conductor cluster.
 2. Click **+ New Webhook**.
-3. Provide the following information:
+3. Provide the following details:

 <p align="center"><img src="/content/img/creating-webhook-in-orkes-conductor.png" alt="Creating Webhook in Orkes Conductor" width="100%" height="auto"></img></p>